andrew/ultimate-awesome/README.md

 - [kashiwade-awesome-tool-list](https://github.com/Kashiwade-music/kashiwade-awesome-tool-list) - Kashiwadeが使ってるなんだかんだ言って便利なソフト達のリスト.
 - [awesome-kendo-ui](https://github.com/kendo-labs/awesome-kendo-ui) - A curated list of awesome Kendo UI resources and other shiny things.
 Inspired by the awesome-* trend on GitHub.
 - [awesome-serverless](https://github.com/kfchu/awesome-serverless) - Bookmark something about Serverless and FaaS.
+- [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
 - [awesome-optimizations](https://github.com/kubo39/awesome-optimizations) - A list of curious optimizations!.
 - [devops-free-tutorials](https://github.com/labex-labs/devops-free-tutorials) - Free DevOps tutorials for beginners with 427 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [docker-free-tutorials](https://github.com/labex-labs/docker-free-tutorials) - Practice Docker Free Tutorials | This repo collects 41 of free tutorials for Docker.
 Docker is revolutionizing application deployment and scaling.
 This Skill Tree offers a systematic way to learn containerization with Docker.
 Ideal for DevOps beginners, it provides a clear roadmap for understandi.